Skip to content

 The short of a self-skin check

 “The main thing with self-skin checks is to look at your pigmented lesions regularly.
 Remember, we are predominantly trying to prevent melanoma.
 If one of your moles has changed or is new, get it checked out.
 Get your partner to check areas you can’t see, like your back and buttocks.
-If you have large moles, you may want to take photos of them on an annual basis.
-You’re looking for the ‘ABCDE’ of changes – asymmetry, border, colour, diameter or evolving,” says Hamish.
+If you have large moles, you may want to take photos of them on an annual basis.” says Hamish.

 Most skin cancers are found when people check their own skin or are noticed by a loved one, making getting to know your own skin really important in skin cancer prevention.
 When you know what’s normal for you, you’re better able to pick up any changes that might indicate skin cancer.